 Responsible Innovation: A Best Practices Toolkit

-This toolkit provides developers with a set of practices in development, for anticipating and addressing the potential negative impacts of technology on people.
+Responsible innovation is a toolkit that helps developers become good stewards for the future of science and its effect on society.
+This toolkit provides a set of practices in development, for anticipating and addressing the potential negative impacts of technology on people.
 We are sharing this as an early stage practice for feedback and learning.